Uplift » How Long Can a Lawyer Hold Your Settlement Check?

 • Legal cash advance

-This form of funding is a cash advance against your expected settlement in exchange for a portion of that’settlement.
-Risk-free, you’repay nothing until you settle your case, and you pay nothing at all if you lose your case.
+This form of funding is a cash advance against your expected settlement in exchange for a portion of that settlement.
+It is risk-free: you pay nothing until you settle your case, and you pay nothing at all if you lose your case.

 The non-recourse nature of this financing means there is no credit check.
 You won’t need to provide proof of income or verification of your employment status either.